 Students are allowed one class day for each day missed in order to make up the missed assignments.
 Prior assigned tests given on the day of an absence must be taken on the day of return.
 If a student is absent the day before a test and the test has been assigned in advance, the student should return expecting to take the test.
 In the case of prolonged illness or absence, the teacher may make other provisions.
 The student is responsible to make necessary arrangements to obtain and submit missed assignments.
-It is the teacher's responsibility to schedule the make-up test with the student.
-Missed tests must be made up during the student's free time or before or after school.
+Missed tests must be made up during the student's time before or after school (or during a study hall for Secondary students).
 A student may not miss a class to make up a test.